MrMicky-FR/FastInv/README.md

 Now you can create an inventory by make a class that extends `FastInv`, and add items in the constructor.
 You can also override `onClick`, `onClose` and `onOpen` if you need.

+*If you want to create an animated inventory, you need to add elements inside the `redraw` override method and not in the constructor, so that they are updated.

 Small example inventory:

 ```java